-In WunderAutomation, each workflow have a defined trigger.
+In WunderAutomation, each workflow has a defined trigger.
 The workflow trigger tells WunderAutomation what type of event to wait for.
-Out of the box, WunderAutomation has a lot of built in triggers that lets users build both simple and advanced workflows.
+Out of the box, WunderAutomation has a lot of built-in triggers that let users build both simple and advanced workflows.

-This means that the built in post triggers are very versatile and will are able to catch a lot of different events in WordPress.
-This also means that you need to handle them with care, it’s recommended that any post trigger is always combined with a filter that checks for the correct post type so that the associated actions are only executed when you expect them to.
+This means that the built-in post triggers are very versatile and can catch a lot of different events in WordPress.
+This also means that you need to handle them with care.
+It’s recommended that any post-trigger is always combined with a filter that checks for the correct post type so that the associated actions are only executed when you expect them to.

 Filter checking for the "product" post type

 WunderAutomation provides four different triggers for user-related events in the User triggers group.
 The user triggers are used to start workflows when something happens to a user.
 The most common trigger to use is probably when a new user is created.

 As with the post object, comments in WordPress are used for more than one thing.
 Besides the obvious blog post comment, they are also used for things like order notes and product reviews in WooCommerce.
 The comment triggers group contains three different triggers that allow you to start workflows when new comments are submitted or approved.
 Just as when working with post triggers, we recommend that any workflow that uses a comment trigger also uses a filter that checks for the correct comment type.